mysql -h 127.0.0.1 -P 3306 -u dbadmin -p Enter password: Welcome to the MySQL monitor. Commands end with ; or \g. Your MySQL connection id is 24768 Type 'help;' or '\h' for help. Type '\c' to clear the buffer. mysql> show databases; +-------------------------+ | Database | +-------------------------

 I bring this up because most other configs will include a seperate line for the port, but hey, this works too, it was just a little ‘gotcha’ that I had to Google.
 Now GreenSQL is protecting my websites, including fak3r, and I expect to only expand upon this as I learn more ways to protect my servers from the wilds of the Internet.

 Conclusion: While some will whine that GreenSQL “only” supports MySQL and Postgresql, when I first looked into this they were only supporting MySQL - and that was last month, so I suspect they’ll cover things like MSSQL and even Oracle in the future.
-This would be huge for businesses and corportations of all sizes to protect their data, something sites like the Chronology of Data Breaches are showing us are STILL NOT HAPPENING.
+This would be huge for businesses and corportations of all sizes to protect their data, since sites like Comparitech’s Biggest Data Breaches in History and Privacy Rights’ Chronology of Data Breaches since 2005 show us that basic database proctions are often STILL NOT IN PLACE.
 Plus, coming from a firewall background, this seems like an obvious way to protect things.
-While there’s a performance trade off, their tests show it to be very minimal, but I’ll try to run my own tests and report back.
+While there’s a slight performance trade off, their tests show it to be very minimal, but I’ll try to run my own tests and report back.
 So, make no doubt about it, the GreenSQL folks have put together an enterprise ready product that they are actively developing to address the latest database threats.
 Highly recommended.

 Please post questions or comments below, I’m always learning and and chances are you know something I don’t!comments powered by Disqus